freqtrade/freqtrade/docs/leverage.md

 **ex:** If a trade is entered at a price of 10 coin/USDT, and the liquidation price of this trade is 8 coin/USDT, then with `liquidation_buffer` set to `0.05` the minimum stoploss for this trade would be 8 + ((10 - 8) * 0.05) = 8 + 0.1 = 8.1

 !!!
 Danger "A `liquidation_buffer` of 0.0, or a low `liquidation_buffer` is likely to result in liquidations, and liquidation fees"
 Currently Freqtrade is able to calculate liquidation prices, but does not calculate liquidation fees.
 Setting your `liquidation_buffer` to 0.0, or using a low `liquidation_buffer` could result in your positions being liquidated.
-Freqtrade does not track liquidation fees, so liquidations will result in accurate profit/loss results for your bot.
-If you use a low `liquidation_buffer`, it is recommended to use `stoploss_on_exchange`.
+Freqtrade does not track liquidation fees, so liquidations will result in inaccurate profit/loss results for your bot.
+If you use a low `liquidation_buffer`, it is recommended to use `stoploss_on_exchange` if your exchange supports this.

 ### Developer